 2. What’s the main difference between a short film and a feature film?

-The not very useful answer is that a short film is shorter than a feature film.
-When you’re writing a short film screenplay you use most of same elements and techniques you’d use to write a feature length screenplay.
+The not overly useful answer is that a short film is shorter than a feature film.
+When you’re writing a short film screenplay you use most of same elements and techniques you’d use to write a feature-length screenplay.

 3. How short is a short film?